doabayomi/aiv_project/README.md

 This repository contains the source code and ROS 2 configuration for the **Design and Implementation of an Autonomous Indoor Vehicle**, developed as a final year undergraduate thesis.

 The project implements **LiDAR-based Simultaneous Localization and Mapping (SLAM)** and **Frontier Exploration** on a differential-drive mobile robot.
-It features a custom navigation stack built on **ROS 2 Humble**, capable of mapping unstructured indoor environments with high precision.
+It features a custom navigation stack built on **ROS 2 Humble**, capable of mapping indoor environments.

 ---